Online Courses

 Among the many considerations that remote learning brings to revamping our modes of instruction, maintaining the integrity of an interdisciplinary course is yet another crucial aspect.
 Revisiting the origin of ID studies at City Tech, we can see the purpose is to expose students to complex problems using multiple disciplinary perspectives and to break away from the univocal mode of instruction that students encounter in other courses at the college.
-At this unique juncture in City Tech history, we offer guidance as to how you can still achieve the Interdisciplinary Learning objectives of your course.
+We offer guidance as to how you can achieve the interdisciplinary learning objectives of your online course.

 • If a guest lecturer is using a recorded lecture, develop a plan for them to interact with students.
-Examples of this would be inviting your guest lecture to participate in a discussion board (e.g., Blackboard, OpenLab).
+Examples of this would be inviting your guest lecture to participate in a discussion board (e.g., Brightspace, OpenLab).
 Another might be having a reflection assignment and the guest lecturer can provide the students with feedback.
 Be creative and be sure that your lecturer as an interaction with students beyond just the recording.
+Recorded lectures should change every semester and guest lecturers must interact with students.

 • Another tip on recorded lectures: It is best to convert any recordings to an .mp4 file allowing students to view the lecture on any number of personal and mobile devices.
 Remember Microsoft PowerPoint recordings can only be played by in PowerPoint, and this may not be accessible to all of your students.